 Perfect binding uses a strong, flexible thermal glue to attach a wrap-around cover to the "book block" (the internal pages).
 To ensure your book is bound correctly, your artwork must be supplied in a specific format.

 Perfect bound books must be supplied as two separate PDF files.
-This allows the cover to be printed on a heavier card stock while the internal pages are processed separately.
+This allows the cover to be printed on a heavier card stock while the internal pages are processed separately (Example below shows a 12-page booklet).

 This must contain two spreads: